Decybel07/L10n-swift/README.md

 - [x] Support for grouping localization keys `.plist` and `.stringsdict`.
 - [x] Supports plural forms in any language `.stringsdict`.
 - [x] Use .l10n() to localized any string, int and double.
+- [x] Use two or more languages at the same time.

 ## 💻 Demo